Aelfthryth was born the daughter of Ealdorman Ordgar of Devon.

 975 (after July)

-Aelfthryth’s step-son, Edward, was crowned by Archbishop Dunstan at Kingston upon Thames.
-Aelfthryth was not happy that Edward had succeeded to the throne and believed that her son, Aethelred should have been crowned king.
+Aelfthryth’s step-son, Edward, was crowned King by Archbishop Dunstan at Kingston upon Thames.
+She was not happy that Edward had succeeded to the throne and believed that her son, Aethelred should have been crowned king.

 Aelfthryth worked against King Edward and rallied support for her son’s claim to the throne.